learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 ```

 Here we have two parameters defined, so the first two arguments are stored into
 those variables.
-But what happens if we want to capture the rest of the
+But what happens if we want to capture the left over arguments?
-arguments that are left over?
-The `rest` parameter allows us to take the rest of
+The `rest` parameter allows us to take the rest of the arguments that we pass in
-the arguments that we pass in to the function, regardless of how many there are,
+to the function, regardless of how many there are, and gather them into an
-and gather them into an array.
+array.
 Here's how this works:

 ```js
 function muppetLab(a, b, ...muppets) {